DO IT YOURSELF

 The hibiscus leaves give the kefir, which is otherwise more of a milky color, a beautiful pink color.

 As soon as it meets your expectations in terms of taste, strain into a plastic sieve.
 Remove grapefruit peel, dried fruit and flowers from the crystals.
-Rinse briefly under cold running water and your water kefir is ready for the next use.
+Rinse briefly under cold running water and your water kefir is ready for the next batch.

 Tips & tricks for making water kefir.